 This is especially notable in the world of natural colors, where Sensient has developed a comprehensive certification program to test and verify the quality of colors derived from plant sources.
-Approximately 80% of food color products launched globally today use natural colors or coloring foods, and as consumers around the world continue to transition away from certain types of additives and toward more natural options, it is even more critical for Sensient to provide innovation and transparency across the natural color value chain.
+Approximately 80% of food color products launched globally today use natural colors or coloring foods, and we expect that number to continue to grow as regulatory restrictions or bans relating to certain synthetic food colorants become more prevalent.
+As consumers around the world continue to transition toward more natural options, it is even more critical for Sensient to provide innovation and transparency across the natural color value chain.

-SPOTLIGHT Seed-to-ShelfTM Program
+Seed-to-ShelfTM Program